Rose Tyler

-Rose Tyler is a fictional character in the British science fiction television series Doctor Who.
+Rose Marion Tyler is a fictional character in the British science fiction television series Doctor Who.
 She was created by series producer Russell T Davies and portrayed by Billie Piper.
 With the revival of Doctor Who in 2005, Rose was introduced as a new travelling companion of the series protagonist, the Doctor, in his ninth and tenth incarnations.
 The companion character was key in the first series to introduce new viewers to the mythos of Doctor Who, which had not aired regularly since 1989.
 Rose became the viewers' eyes into the new world of the series from the companion's perspective.
 Piper received top billing alongside Christopher Eccleston and David Tennant for the duration of her time as a regular cast member.
 The character was a series regular for all of Series 1 (2005) and 2 (2006).
 Piper later reprised the role in a supporting capacity in Series 4 (2008) and the New Year's special "The End of Time" (2010).
 Piper further played a sentient weapon called the Moment, which utilises Rose's image, in the 50th anniversary special "The Day of the Doctor" (2013).
 Piper would return to the series once again in the Series 15 finale "The Reality War" (2025), where the Fifteenth Doctor regenerates into an unknown character resembling Rose.

 In the series' narrative, Rose is introduced in the eponymous series one premiere as a teenage working class shop assistant from London, alongside her own supporting cast in the form of her mother Jackie Tyler (Camille Coduri) and her boyfriend Mickey Smith (Noel Clarke).
 Over the course of the first series, Rose's human actions and responses contrast with the Doctor's colder alien perspectives.
 Rose grows increasingly trusting of the Doctor and comes to realise she has fallen in love with him.
 He comes to value and depend on her and sacrifices his Ninth incarnation for her.
 Rose forms a similar bond with the new Doctor, but the two appear to be forever separated in the series two finale, although Rose's temporary return in the fourth series gives her relationship with the Doctor a resolution.

 In promoting the series, both Piper and Eccleston stressed Rose's heroic characteristics, whilst Davies highlighted her down-to-earth qualities and quintessential "British-ness".
 Critical reaction noted that the character was more developed, independent and equal to the Doctor than previous companions had been, whilst the character's overall role in the narrative of the first two series was praised.
 However, the reaction to the character's 2008 return was more mixed.
 Piper won numerous awards for her portrayal of Rose —including two National Television Awards —and since her initial role in the series, the character has ranked highly in numerous 'best companion' polls.
 After leaving as a series regular, Piper experienced success in other high-profile roles as an actress, partly attributed to her performances in Doctor Who.